dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 (see [StandoffLinkTag](#standofflinktag)).
 Otherwise, the reference count will always be 1 (if the link exists) or 0 (if it has been deleted).

-For details about how links are created in Knora, see [Links Between Resources](#links-between-resources).
+For details about how links are created in DSP-API, see [Links Between Resources](#links-between-resources).

 ##### ExternalResValue

-Represents a resource that is not stored in the RDF triplestore managed by Knora, but instead resides in an external repository managed by some other software.
-The `ExternalResValue` contains the information that Knora needs in order to access the resource, assuming that a suitable gateway plugin is installed.
+Represents a resource that is not stored in the RDF triplestore managed by DSP-API, but instead resides in an external repository managed by some other software.
+The `ExternalResValue` contains the information that DSP-API needs in order to access the resource, assuming that a suitable gateway plugin is installed.

 `extResAccessInfo` (1)